vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-best-practices-for-optimizing-performance.md

 ### Lazy loading page metadata

-Before displaying a web page, the VTEX IO service app for server-side rendering, or simply Render Runtime, interprets the page metadata script.
+Before displaying a web page, the VTEX IO service app responsible for server-side rendering (Render Runtime) interprets the page metadata script.
 You can see an example of this script below.

 ```ts
 <script>